LocalYes/aiskills/README.md

 - **Adjust skills to a requirement (rationale):**
   1. `chatgpt_skills_filtering` includes two parameters `include_rationale_step (T/F)` and `rationale_statement (String)`
-  2. Enabling the first and setting the second to something such as "skills must be on a level reasonable for a junior/senior highschool student to know." would make the model go over each skill an rationalize if it should be present.
+  2. Enabling the first and setting the second to something such as "skills must be on a level reasonable for a junior/senior highschool student to know." would make the model go over each skill to rationalize if it should be present.

 ## Other notes
 - Runs almost entirely in the cloud using the OpenAI API.
 No GPU requirements.
 - **Cost and speed:**
   - **That is with all ChatGPT filtering options enabled**
     - About `200,000` words per $1
     - About `160,000` words per hour

   - **That is only using embeddings, consequently about 5 times faster.**
     - About `750,000` words per $0.1
     - About `600,000` words per hour

 - Note, it's a developement version, few things are still rough.